Your pups will love these homemade Pumpkin and Peanut Butter Dog Biscuits! They’re healthier than most packaged dog treats and very fun to make!

 If you are in the Los Angeles area – contact me!
 I can help get you involved.
 If you live in another city, simply do a Google search for animal rescue organizations in your community.
 There are so many needy dogs (and cats) out there that need homes!
 Even if you can’t foster, you can certainly donate your time in other ways.

 Because I love the bejesus out of these dogs, I decided to make homemade dog biscuits for them this weekend.
 Every dog has their taste preferences, but I have yet to meet a dog who hasn’t loved peanut butter.

 Banjo and Fiddle were taking a little afternoon nap when I woke them up to tell them there were freshly baked treats waiting for them.

 The progression below is what ensued next:

 Needless to say, they LOVED them.
 I am pretty sure Banjo didn’t even chew his – he just gulped it down whole.

-- ½ cup rolled oats (quick-cooking would also be fine here)
+- 1/2 cup rolled oats (quick-cooking also works)

 - 1 cup whole wheat flour

 - 5 oz pumpkin purée (about 1/3 of a standard 15 oz. can)

 Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.